-- When the king heard the laws that were written in the scroll that Shaphan was reading to him, he tore his clothes because he was very upset.
-Then he gave these instructions to Hilkiah, to Shaphan's son Ahikam, to Micaiah's son Akbor, and to Asaiah, the king's special advisor: 13 "Go and ask Yahweh for me and for all the people of Judah, about what is written in this scroll that has been found.
-Because it is clear that Yahweh is very angry with us because our ancestors disobeyed the things that are written on this scroll, things that we should have done." - So Hilkiah, Ahikam, Akbor, Shaphan, and Asaiah went to consult a woman whose name was Huldah, who was a prophetess who lived in the newer part of Jerusalem.
+When the king heard the laws that were written in the scroll that Shaphan was reading to him, he tore his clothes because he was very upset.
+Then he gave these instructions to Hilkiah, to Shaphan's son Ahikam, to Micaiah's son Akbor, and to Asaiah, the king's special advisor: "Go and ask Yahweh for me and for all the people of Judah, about what is written in this scroll that has been found.
+Because it is clear that Yahweh is very angry with us because our ancestors disobeyed the things that are written on this scroll, things that we should have done."

+So Hilkiah, Ahikam, Akbor, Shaphan, and Asaiah went to consult a woman whose name was Huldah, who was a prophetess who lived in the newer part of Jerusalem.
 Her husband Shallum son of Tikvah and grandson of Harhas, took care of the robes that were worn in the temple.
-Those five men told her about the scroll. - She then told them what Yahweh the God whom the Israelites worship says, "Yahweh has a message for the king who sent you to me, and this is what Yahweh says: 16 'Listen to this carefully.
+Those five men told her about the scroll.

+She then told them what Yahweh the God whom the Israelites worship says, "Yahweh has a message for the king who sent you to me, and this is what Yahweh says: 'Listen to this carefully.
 I am going to bring a disaster on Jerusalem and all the people who live here, which is what was written in the scroll that the king has read.
 I will do that because they have abandoned me, and they burn incense to honor other gods.
 They have caused me to become very angry by all the idols that they have made, and my anger is like a fire that will not be put out.
 The king of Judah sent you to inquire what I, Yahweh, want him to do.
-This is what you should say to him, "You have paid attention to and they have given it to the men who will what was written in the scroll.
-Also, supervise the work of repairing the tem- you have repented and humbled yourself ple."
-Then Shaphan said to the king, "I when you heard what I threatened to do have brought to you a scroll that Hilkiah to punish this city and the people who live gave to me."
-And Shaphan started to read here, I have heard what you prayed.
-I said that I would cause this city to be aban- the region of Judah and to worship on the doned.
+This is what you should say to him, "You have paid attention to said that I would cause this city to be aban- the region of Judah and to worship on the doned.
 It will be a city whose name people will use when they curse someone.
 But be- They had been offering sacrifices to Baal, cause you tore your robes and wept in my presence, I have heard you.
 So I will allow you to die and be buried peacefully.
 I will cause a great disaster to come to this place, but you will not be alive to see it.""